JorjaFox/library/content/posts/recaps/csi/double-cross.md

 ## Quotes

-**Sidle:** Did you memorize that information in anticipation of the question, in order to impress me?
+**Sara:** Did you memorize that information in anticipation of the question, in order to impress me?

 - - -

-**Sidle:** I'm not an atheist, but I am _not_ sold on the idea of a higher power.
+**Sara:** I'm not an atheist, but I am _not_ sold on the idea of a higher power.

 - - -

-**Sidle:** Sometimes ...
+**Sara:** Sometimes ...
 I think we made up God just to have someone to blame for our mistakes. _(Grissom turns and leaves the morgue, and Sara calls after him.)_ It's just a theory.